dan1elhughes/vickyhughes.co.uk/content/about.md

 type: "about"
 ---

-I'm a freelance illustrator, currently studying for a Graduate Diploma in Illustration at Camberwell College of the Arts.
+I'm a freelance illustrator, currently studying for a Graduate Diploma in Illustration at Camberwell College of Arts.

+Until recently I had a very sensible job as a data scientist; first in the civil service (DfE and MOJ) and more recently in a tech startup.
+I'm still interested in innovation and public services, and must be one of the only freelance creatives who actually enjoys doing their accounts...

 I love drawing fun and playful characters, and I'm interested in escapism, the mind and emotional intelligence.
+I've illustrated for tech startups, childrens' books and online magazines.
+At the moment I'm particularly seeking editorial work.

+If you'd like to work together, please [get in touch](vicky.hughes@hotmail.com)!